Boarding

 Urgent Care

-Available for dogs & cats every Sunday from 8am – 4pm.
+Available for dogs & cats seven days a week!

 Urgent care is here to fill the gap between wellness and emergency care situations.
-Urgent care services are available by walk-in (please call ahead when possible) on Sundays from 8am – 4pm!
 With our urgent care services, your pet will be able to receive treatment for an injury or illness that requires prompt medical attention but is not life-threatening.
 Pets experiencing a life-threatening injury or illness need to be seen at an emergency hospital.

 Symptoms Treated at Urgent Care